ehwest/mdn_qms/SOP_Standard_Operating_Procedures/README.md

 It is the responsibility of all associates, employees, and officers of the company to align their activities with this Quality Management System.
 The identification of "Corrective Actions" and follow-on work of company officers will be used to address non-compliance as may be needed to strengthen allignment with this Quality Management System over time.

 It should be noted that this Quality Management System is captured in a "github" repository (md_qms) together with a broad range of supporting documents and templates that are expected to be used in the course of business for all Medical Data Networks LLC associates and/or employees and/or contractors.
+As such, the instructions are baselined in the "master" branch of this repository and subject to change only by authorized officers of the firm.

 ## Definitions